deevolutionism/deevolutionism.github.io/pages/posts/bitcoin-progress.md

 The iteration loop (develop => deploy => test) was a bit of an arduous process as it involves zipping the the project, deploying to AWS via the CLI, invoking the function to see if it would work, etc. Eventually, I started editing the Lamda function directly from the AWS Lambda IDE 🙊 to speed this iteration loop up.
 Alternatively, I could explore configuring a CI/CD system leveraging github actions.

+I don't like that it polls the blockchain.com API every 5 minutes.
+I'd like to find a way to subscribe to a websocket that notifies me when a new block is mined.
+I'm not sure if any bitcoin RPC APIs offer this functionality, but I'll look into it.

 #### Interesting bits of code / challenges

 Deriving subsidy: